Rhiannon: Novels and short stories

+The short story "Sion ap Siencyn" (1921) by Kenneth Morris features the magical "songbirds of Rhiannon".

-Leigh Brackett used the name Rhiannon in her Planetary romance novel The Sword of Rhiannon (1949); in this book Rhiannon is the name of a powerful male Martian.
+Leigh Brackett used the name Rhiannon in her planetary romance novel The Sword of Rhiannon (1949); in this book Rhiannon is the name of a powerful male Martian.
+In the Robin of Sherwood story "The King's Fool" (1984), Rhiannon's Wheel is the name of a stone circle where Herne the Hunter appears to the characters.

+In the fantasy world of Poul Anderson's Three Hearts and Three Lions, there is a "University of Rhiannon", where magic is taught.
+In the combined science fiction and fantasy world of The Secret World Chronicle by Mercedes Lackey and others, St. Rhiannon's School for Exceptional Children teaches magic.
+There is no St. Rhiannon in the Catholic church.

+Music

 An example of a modern Rhiannon inspiration is the Fleetwood Mac song "Rhiannon" (1975).
 Stevie Nicks was inspired to create the song after reading Triad: A Novel of the Supernatural, a novel by Mary Bartlet Leader.
 There is mention of the Welsh legend in the novel, but the Rhiannon in the novel bears little resemblance to her original Welsh namesake.
 Nevertheless, despite having little accurate knowledge of the original Rhiannon, Nicks' song does not conflict with the canon, and quickly became a musical legend.

+Visual arts

 In artworks, Rhiannon has inspired some entrancing images.
 A notable example is Alan Lee 1987, and 2001, who illustrated two major translations of the Mabinogi, and his pictures have attracted their own following.

-In the Robin of Sherwood story "The King's Fool" (1984), Rhiannon's Wheel is the name of a stone circle where Herne the Hunter appears to the characters.